nemonik/hands-on-DevOps/readme.md

 ### 8.7.2.
 Docker-compose

-The class can be reconfigure to spin up the long-running tools (e.g., Tagia, GitLab, Drone, SonarQube) via Docker-compose.
+The class can be reconfigured to spin up the long-running tools (e.g., Tagia, GitLab, Drone, SonarQube) via Docker-compose.
 By default Drone is the only tool spun via Docker-compose leaving the rest of the applications to be orchestrated by Kubernetes.
 (Kubernetes is explained in the following section.)

 *What is docker-compose?*